unity3d-jp/MeshSync/Plugin~/Docs/en/BuildPlugins.md

     make -j$(nproc)
     make install
     ```
+1. Install git.
 1. Build [Poco](https://pocoproject.org) (static libraries).
-   * Download [Poco 1.10.1](https://github.com/pocoproject/poco/archive/poco-1.10.1-release.zip) and extract the file in a folder
+   * Download [Poco 1.10.1](https://github.com/pocoproject/poco/archive/poco-1.10.1-release.zip) and extract the file in a folder.
-   * Open a terminal and go to where Poco was extracted
+   * Open a terminal and go to where Poco was extracted.
-   * Execute the following in the command prompt
+   * Execute the following in the command prompt:
     ```
     $ mkdir cmake-build
     $ cd cmake-build